The Infrastructure of Shadows: Why We Build Bridges in the Void

 Then there are the bridges.

 The public relays are known.
 They are listed.
 They are easy to block.
 A censor can just pull a list and shut the door.
 But a bridge is a semi-hidden entry node.
-It is a secret door in a wall of shadows.
-In places like China, or Iran, or during our own regional internet shutdowns, these bridges are the only way to bypass the clinical efficiency of the firewall.
+In places like China, or Iran, or during our own regional internet shutdowns, these bridges are the only way in — the only bypass when the firewall has swallowed everything else.

 I think about the 'ordinary people' running these things.
 Not the tech enthusiasts or the NGOs with their polished mission statements.
 Just people in small rooms in tier-3 cities, letting their computers hum in the corner.